zackhasacat/ResdayniaVault/README.md

     Combat/Arena: A battleground, that would allow you to either have NPCs team up with each other, and play games/fake combat with each other.
 Some sort of capture the flag.
 Might also have the option to summon daedra to fight.

     Wasteland: The player can choose to allow the apocolpyse to happen.
-This will make vvardenfell uninabitable.
+This will make vvardenfell uninhabitable.
 All(most?) human life on the island outside of the vault is removed.
 NPCs are removed, or replaced with corpus monsters.
 Buildings have their lightes removed/extinguised, items are removed randomly, tomb/cave/spooky sound markers are placed.
 Weather is forced to be blight in all regions.

 Possible Quests:
     Solve the murder of one of the vault residents